ThatGuyVanquish/SPL-Assignment-3/README.md

 The Assignment:
 Simulate a social network, using Thread Per Client and Reactor design patterns.
-The servers were programmed in Java and the console based client was programmed in C++.
-This assignment tested our skills in C++, Java, threading and concurrency, server design patterns.
+The servers were programmed in Java and the console based client was programmed in C++.Cancel changes This assignment tested our skills in C++, Java, threading and concurrency, server design patterns.

 1) How to run the code: